Basaltic/rethos/README.md

 # Rethos

-A Small, Concise but Powerful State Management Libaray in React.
+A Small, Concise but Powerful Proxy Based State Management Libaray in React.

 **Warning: It's unstable for now**